-All of us have something in our past we would rather not talk about.
+All of us have something in our past we would rather not talk about, the ‘skeleton in the closet’.
 We keep it in the recesses of our memory, or if larger than life, as well hidden as possible.
 It can be something we stole when young, cruelty to an animal, as an adult, damaging someone’s car and driving away before identified, or a long affair that had you lead a double life.
 For a politician, especially one that runs on conviction rather than rational decisions, a blot in character can be fatal to a promising career.

 Whatever the view of the reader, the events related here ought to be open on record, and not hidden furtively or become Chinese whispers on social media.